Beat the heat: 08 summer health and skin care tips

 Face masks –

-These acts as skin coolants and brings out the glow.
-Make your favorite facemask or grab the best facemasks in the markets.
+These act as skin coolants and brings out the glow.
+Make your favourite facemask or grab the best facemasks in the markets.

 Eye cream –

 Eyes do need proper amounts of moisture.
 Go with Clinique Pep start eye cream.
 It’s a one-step remedy for 3 problems.
 It soothes puffy eyes, removes eye wrinkles & dark circles.
 Thereby, provides moisture to eyes.

 The final step of skin regime.
 Apply a good moisturizer which keeps the skin hydrated for long hours.
 Cetaphil moisturizing cream is one best moisturizer in the markets.

 Sunscreen is the most crucial step to follow in the morning routine.
 Though you don’t follow a morning skincare routine do not step out without applying sunscreen whatsoever busy schedule you have.
 Certainly, this is what a doctor/blogger/vlogger preach you to do.

 Primarily, choose the best sunscreen that suits you.
 There is no sunscreen which is so good and one which is bad.
 Sunscreen with SPF 10 works the same as SPF 50.
 What we need to consider is choosing sunscreen which bests suits our skin and the amount we apply to the skin.

 Apply the sunscreen in thick layers religiously.
 And make sure to apply every 2hrs after spraying the thermal mist.

 [Read: How to apply sunscreen]

 The three hair problems diagnosed in summer are Dandruff, dryness, excess oils consumption.